scality/osis/docs/milestone-1.md

 ## Context

-VMWare's Cloud Director product has a feature called **Object Storage Extension**(OSE) which allows to work with S3-compatible object storage from the Cloud Director interfaces.
+VMWare's Cloud Director product has a feature called **Object Storage Extension** (OSE), which allows you to work with S3-compatible object storage from the Cloud Director interfaces.
 Currently, ECS, AWS and Cloudian have integrations for this extension, and Scality decided to work on such integration (with S3C, and later on XDM).

 ## Requirements